President of Chile: Election

 Article 26 detail the electoral requirements.
 The president shall be elected by direct ballot, with an absolute majority of the votes validly cast.
 A two-round system is used.
 In order to win the election in the first round, the winning candidate's party must receive more than 50 percent of the valid votes leaving out of the count blank and spoiled votes.

 The election shall be held the third Sunday of November of the year immediately before the end of the administration of the president then holding office.
 Should there be more than two candidates in the presidential election, none of them obtaining more than half of the votes validly cast, a new election shall be held.
 The second election ("balloting"), in the manner determined by law, shall be held the fourth Sunday after the first election, limited to the two candidates with the highest relative majorities.
 Then, the candidate with the majority of valid votes in that round is elected president.
+Previously, under the 1925 constitution, the Congress of Chile elected the president in the run-off, including (notably) in the 1970 Chilean presidential election.

 Term duration

 Under the 1828 constitution, the president served for four years, without the possibility of immediate reelection for one more term.
 In 1833, the presidential period was changed to five years, with a possibility of immediate reelection for one more term, limited to two consecutive terms.
 Then by a constitutional reform in 1878, possibility for reelection became disallowed.
 Under the 1925 constitution, the president served for a six-year term, without the possibility of immediate reelection.
+Non-consecutive election was possible, as seen with Jorge Alessandri (president 1958–1964) running a close second in the momentous election of 1970, although ultimately it did not occur.